IBISWorld presents a collection of fast facts for the different sectors of the UK economy.

 Accommodation & Food Services

-- ONS data reports that output in accommodation and food beverage service activities dipped by 0.01 percentage points in September 2025.
-Food and beverage activities dropped by 0.5% in September 2025, the second-largest negative contributor in consumer-facing services.
-In the three months to September 2025, output in accommodation and food service activities fell by 0.4%, with accommodation alone dropping by 1.1%.
+- ONS data reports that output in accommodation and food beverage service activities dipped by 0.01 percentage points in October 2025.
+In the three months to October 2025, output in accommodation fell by 2.4%, while food and beverage service activities climbed by 0.7%.

-- According to RSM Hotels Tracker, based on data by Hotstats, UK hotel occupancy rate climbed from 82.8% to 85% in September year-on-year, with the rate reaching 87.2% in the capital.
-Average daily rates also climbed, driving an increase in gross operating profit, from 41% to 41.8% over the year.
+- According to RSM Hotels Tracker, based on data by Hotstats, UK hotel occupancy rate climbed from 80.9% to 82.4% in October year-on-year, with the rate reaching 86% in the capital.
+Average daily rates also climbed, but thanks to higher costs, gross operating profit for UK hotels remained flat in October year-on-year.

 Information